GDQuest/website/content/docs/power-sequencer/getting-started/_index.md

-+++
-title = "Getting Started"
+---
+aliases:
+- /docs/documentation/power-sequencer/getting-started
+author: nathan
+date: "2019-12-19T10:23:34+01:00"
-description = "Get to know Power Sequencer's core tools and workflow in this introductory guide." author = "nathan"
+description: Get to know Power Sequencer's core tools and workflow in this introductory guide.

-date = 2019-12-19T10:23:34+01:00
+title: Getting Started
-weight = 0
+weight: 0
-aliases = ["/docs/documentation/power-sequencer/getting-started"]
-+++
+---

 This guide is here to get you started with Power Sequencer.
 It will show you time-saving features when editing with the add-on.